originally written for ASHM 2009

 I went through all the ashtrays and even our garbage looking for a cigarette butt.
 Nothing.
 My withdrawal from Nicotine was not a pretty sight.
 My husband would attest that those three days were the most miserable of his entire life.
 However, for me those days were a blessing.
 Once I was forced to let go, I knew that I never wanted to be struggling in that trap ever again.

-It’s been ten years since I quit smoking.
+It’s been twenty-four (updated for 2023) years since I quit smoking.
 Praise the Lord!

 How often do we spend our lives with our fingers grasping the item (e.g. anger, unforgiveness, self-condemnation, alcohol, drugs, etc.) and remain captive to that item?
 Jesus came to set the captives free (Isaiah 46 & Galatians 5).
 Let go of whatever item you are grasping, slide your hand out of the gourd, and grab on to Jesus.
 Grasp His hand and walk away from your captivity.